Mounties lay secrets-law charges against top RCMP official

 Ortis made a brief court appearance Friday.

-Prosecutor John MacFarlane says the allegations are that he obtained, stored, processed sensitive information, with the intent to communicate it to people that he shouldn’t be communicating it to.
+Prosecutor John MacFarlane said the allegations are that he obtained, stored, processed sensitive information, with the intent to communicate it to people that he shouldn’t be communicating it to.
 MacFarlane declined further comment.

+Ortis earned a doctorate in political science from the University of British Columbia, completing a dissertation on the international dimensions of internet security.

+Brian Job, a professor of political science at the university, said by email that he has seen Ortis very occasionally since Ortis left the school.